Data check: From Garfield Sobers to Jacques Kallis, a look at the greatest all-rounders in Tests

 |500 v Zimbabwe, 23/09/2000

-Interestingly (or otherwise), Kapil Dev does not feature in the top 20 as per ICC’s all-time ratings for allrounders in Tests.
+Interestingly (or otherwise), Kapil Dev does not feature in the top 20 as per the International Cricket Council’s all-time ratings for all-rounders in Tests.
 (The ICC uses an all-rounder index: take the player’s batting and bowling points from the separate rankings, multiply them together and divide it by 1000.)
 The only Indian in the top 20 is Ashwin (at 11th).
 Sobers, Botham and Kallis make up the top three while the under-rated Tony Greig features at eighth in the list just above Andrew Flintoff, who perhaps gave us the most definitive all-round performance in an entire series.

 |Mat